This is really hard

 There’s no perfect answer.

 Even after reflecting deeply, it’s normal to still feel unsure.
-Some decisions are hard not because they are without consequence, but because they carry real weight and lasting implications.
+Some decisions are hard because they carry real weight and lasting implications.

 This is not about finding a perfect answer.
 It’s about making a decision with honesty, awareness, and alignment with your deepest values and circumstances.